If you are struggling to afford everyday essentials, you may be able to get help from the Crisis and Resilience Fund.

 - removal or moving costs

-You may also be offered support to help improve your finances, such as:
+We may offer you support to help improve your finances, such as:

 - help to claim benefits